amf673/COMP-1701-Fall-2024/Python_not_allowed.md

 - Dictionaries - a key value store.
 We will not be teaching any of these and none of the programming we do needs them.

+## try/except

+This is Python's run time error handling mechanism.
+A similar feature exists in Java.
+This is something that is covered in the second programming class.
+We will use try/except for file handling, but not for anything else.